Online Psychiatry For Clinicians

 Physician Moral Injury

 Physicians face an additional, unique condition called moral injury.
 Moral injury is used to explain soldiers in times of war forced to do things against their beliefs and the emotional aftermath of a battle.
-This concept crosses into what physicians endure being inundated with patients, insurance nonsense, and facility barriers to providing care, and are eventually left defeated and demoralized.
+This concept crosses into what physicians endure human rights violations of unreasonable hours, inundated with patients, insurance nonsense, and facility barriers to providing care, and are eventually left defeated and demoralized.
 They are asked to lose their identity as physicians and take on one of a cog in the healthcare industry.
 It is beyond burnout, and it is one factor behind the tragic statistic of the physician and resident profession having more deaths by suicide than any other profession.
 How is it that the mothers and fathers of medicine, the leaders in our healthcare system, cannot get help for themselves?

 When looking at this phenomenon, the stress, the long hours, the on-call, the dehumanizing electronic medical records, and the responsibilities are some causative factors.
 Still, the stigma is a powerful barrier to treatment.
 Physicians and clinicians are told to divulge their private psychiatric and substance abuse history to their licensing boards and may fear losing their licenses.
 So many physicians will drive hours away to obtain anonymous care.
 But do they have the time to do this when they’re working odd, long hours and always on call?